chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/dense-pneumatic-conveying/dense-pneumatic-conveying.rst

 Lagrangian Physical Properties
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The physical properties of the particles are the same as in the DEM simulations, except for the Young's modulus that was increased.
+The physical properties of the particles are the same as in the DEM simulations, except for the Young's modulus that was increased to use the same value as the article [#lavrinec2021]_.

 .. code-block:: text